Love Child

 “How did this happen?”
 He said.
 “Get rid of IT.
 This is a MISTAKE.”

-Dad refused to talk to Mom or acknowledge her so she moved to the living room couch.
+Dad refused to talk to mom or acknowledge her, so she moved to the living room couch.
 He held the bedroom.
-They circled each other for months - not speaking.
+They circled each other in silence.

 A peace treaty was needed, or the union would split.

 Mom’s tenacious 5 foot 2 sister flew to Seattle from LA to help break the stalemate.
-It went something like this; Auntie Inge smacked Dad on the side of the head.
+It went something like this; Auntie Inge put her tiny frame inches from dad and wagged her finger at him.
 “Wake up.
-You are having another child or you are losing your wife.”
+Don't be stupid.
+You are going to be a father.
+You're having another child, or you are losing your wife.”

 He woke up.

-Mom and Dad reoccupied the same territory and Aunt Inge flew home.
+Mom and dad reoccupied the same territory, Auntie Inge flew home, and I got a family.

 Throughout my life, my parents repeated the story of my conception and birth, making it part of our family lore.
 Told in a humorous manner, I laughed along with everyone else.

 But what I heard, was that I was a mistake.
-Dad didn’t really want another child.
-I ingested that story right into adulthood.
+Dad didn’t really want another child, and I ingested that story into adulthood.

 While my brother and I were visiting her in the hospital, out of the blue, she said, “I have a love child.”